mvolkmann/blog/src/swift/SwiftCharts.md

 ## Example App

 See {% aTargetBlank "https://github.com/mvolkmann/ChartsDemo", "ChartsDemo" %}
-which demonstrates nearly everything shared in the Steward Lynch videos linked above.
+which is a SwiftUI app that demonstrates nearly everything shared in the Steward Lynch videos linked above.

 ## Marks